robogeekcanada/noetic_robots/robonaut2_simulator_WIP.md

 Wow!
 So many errors to fix.
 Too many to even try to make a tutorial out of it.
 This document helped a lot: https://github.com/osrf/gazebo/blob/gazebo11/Migration.md
 Worked methodically, fixing one error at the time, it was great exercise to understand how the code works, so I believe it was time well spent, but I am sure not many will enjoy it.

-So rather I will share the fix files in this 100MB+ [zip file](https://drive.google.com/file/d/14shpFtEdgp8yd5pb-BQ-Klayr7dljwap/view?usp=sharing).
+So rather I will share the fixed files in this 100MB+ [zip file](https://drive.google.com/file/d/14shpFtEdgp8yd5pb-BQ-Klayr7dljwap/view?usp=sharing).
 You are welcome to compare the codes and see what has changed.
 This exercise took 2 afternoons/nights and lots of coffee.
 I am sure it's not 100% right, but I got it compiled with no errors and no warnings.

 Once compiled, then it's time to source it and test...